 Around and about:

 - I’m always entertained with those down-the-rabbit hole searches that turn up something unexpected.
-I was actually trying to identify a leaf and I ended up stumbling upon this leaf print tutorial.
+I was actually trying to identify a leaf and I ended up stumbling upon q leaf print tutorial.
 Hammers ready?

 - I keep returning to mandala exploration.
 I was delighted to find these astrology-related works by Mark Golding.